hpe-dev-incubator/hpe-dev-portal/content/blog/scale-kubernetes-cluster-using-hpe-greenlake-terraform-provider.md

 }
 ```

-### *Trivia*

-*Machine blueprints are used to define the infrastructure details for the worker nodes used in a cluster.
+*Note: Machine blueprints are used to define the infrastructure details for the worker nodes used in a cluster.
 A machine blueprint includes the following:*

 * *Machine provider*
 * *Operating system image and version*